anahitajoshi/cs506-final-project/README.md

 ## Achievements:

-While the initial demonstration focused on "Smile 2," the final implementation generalizes to any movie for which the user can provide:
+While the initial demonstration focused on a specific movie, the final implementation generalizes to any movie for which the user can provide:

 - **A CSV of tweets** (to derive sentiment).
 - **A budget value**.